Here's an overview of this week's four-hour homeowner radio broadcast

 On The House Hour: Buying, Landscaping, and Powering Your Mountain Home

 Buying, Landscaping And Powering Your Mountain Home.
-Lots of great discussion from our Northern Arizona partners Renovations, Vincente Landscaping and Barrett Propane if you're think about a second mountain home.
+Lots of great discussion from our Northern Arizona partners, Vincente Landscaping and Barrett Propane if you're think about a second mountain home.

 Daydreaming about buying your very own cabin?
 Somewhere at 6,000 feet where the highs are in the 80s in summer and the lows are in the 50s?
 Just a small place, not too expensive?
 Here are some important questions to ask if you have been bitten by the cabin bug.